 The Centers for Medicare and Medicaid Services (CMS) issued a memo in September 2020, revised March 2021, with directives concerning nursing home visitation.
 In short, the CMS guidance provides reasonable ways nursing homes can safely facilitate in-person visitation to address the psychosocial needs of residents.
 Certain parameters and criteria must be met in order for a facility to host both indoor and outdoor visitation.

-After a lengthy self-assessment that was conducted by both our clinical and operational teams, we are pleased to announce that our facility is currently able to accommodate outdoor visits for immediate family members.
+After a self-assessment by our clinical and operational teams, we are pleased to announce we are able to accommodate indoor visits for immediate family members.